Hussam-creator/cybersecurity-portfolio/README.md

 * Hack The Box
 * OffSec Proving Grounds

-No unauthorized testing has been performed on real-world systems.
+No unauthorised testing has been performed on real-world systems.